basho/riak_kv/docs/NextGenAAE.md

 - riak_kv_vnode info "Tictac AAE loop completed for partition=~w with exchanges expected=~w exchanges completed=~w total deltas=~w total exchange_time=~w seconds loop duration=~w seconds (elapsed)

 When the exchange queue is empty, the vnode logs the statistics gathered with regards to the previous exchange cycle before consulting the cluster claim to re-queue a new set of exchanges.
 Normally exchanges expected should equal exchanges completed, except at startup.
-The loop duration should be constant between echange loops unless long-running exchanges have resulted in exchange ticks being skipped.
+The loop duration should be constant between exchange loops unless long-running exchanges have resulted in exchange ticks being skipped.
 The exchange_time is the summation of the time take for each exchange, but note exchanges include built in pauses - so this does not necessarily represent CPU or disk activity.
 The key_deltas are the number of differences found after running the key and clock comparison between the partitions across all exchanges in the loop, the number of keys that have been flagged for repair.

 - riak_kv_get_fsm info "Repairing key_count=~w between ~w"